 Lykos jumped down from the tree and landed in a crouch, slamming his hands into the ground.
 The dirt beneath his fingers began to shift, followed by loud rumbling.
 Glaw held onto the rock he was hiding behind, feeling shudders travel through it and into his hands and arms.

-<One step closer and you are dead,> Lykos said over the din of the shaking earth, the glow in his eyes as bright as Glaw had ever seen it.
+<One step closer and you are dead,> Lykos said over the rumbling of the shaking earth, the glow in his eyes as bright as Glaw had ever seen it.

 He was gone before Glaw could blink.